FuelLabs/fuels-ts/apps/docs/src/guide/errors/error-codes.md

 Error Codes | Description
 --- | ---
 ABI_MAIN_METHOD_MISSING | When your ABI does not have a main method.
 This can be resolved by adding a main method to your ABI.
 ABI_TYPES_AND_VALUES_MISMATCH | When the arguments supplied to the function do not match the minimum required input length.
-Check that the arguments supplied to the function, match the required type.
+Check that the correct amount and type of arguments have been supplied to the function.
 ACCOUNT_REQUIRED | When the account has not been set for the contract.
 CONVERTING_FAILED | When the `bn` function failed to convert a value supplied.
 DUPLICATED_POLICY | When there are policies with the same type.